ramses-tech/nefertari-es/README.md

     saved. thus the first time you save an object with backrefs to it, the backrefs won't be saved.

+  - backref set won't work on _update_many.

+  - change the way we work with backrefs.
+    - Backref shouldn't be one-sided as it is now.
+We shouldn't avoid serializing backrefs because they should be serialized; we have "_nesting_depth" param to control depth of nesting.
+    - Synchronization should not only work in object->backref direction but also in backref->object - when backref is set, main relationship field should also be updated.

 - tests - we need test relationship fields.